In the Order of Melchizedek and Traditions of Seth, Solomon, David and Yehoshua

 The Tabernacle in the wilderness built to HaShem's specifications {Vayakhe/Exodus 25-26}

 The Israelites had been led from Egypt to Mount Sinai by Elohei Ma'uzzi (the G-d of my strength) Himself, who appeared by day as a whirling cloud and by night as fire (Bereishit/Exodus 13:21).
-At Elohim's summons, Moshe ascends the mountain, where he is instructed to offer a covenant to the Israelite people.
-In light of all he has done for them, Elohim invites the Israelites to be his treasured people forevermore, as long as they agree to obey his commands.
+At HaShem's summons, Moshe ascends the mountain, where he is instructed to offer a covenant to the Israelite people.
+In light of all he has done for them, Our father invites the Israelites to be his treasured people forevermore, as long as they agree to obey his commands.
 The Israelites immediately accept the offer, though they have not yet heard the terms (Bereishit/Exodus 19:1–8).

 In the observance of Halacha (Jewish law)...
 Shemini Atzeret / Simchat Torah is known as a joyous occasion; celebrations in relationship with the cycle of life.
 In the observance of the Law, even in times of difficulty, Simcha is found in constant dedication to Elohim in the keeping of the Covenant.
 In the observance of the Law, it is a Brucha or blessing to observe the Laws of the Covenant of Elohim entered into with the children of Israel that glorious day upon Mount Sinai well over 3,300 years ago.

-Immoral choices made in are done so in free will though this will hold no escape from accountability from the violation of the covenant.
-It is of course only in Y’shua Ha'Mashiach (Jesus; our Messiah) through which redemption from our rebellious and self-serving acts may be found.
-While we are relieved of all sin (an ancient archery term meaning to ‘miss the mark’ or bulls eye… to be less than perfect) through the Baptismal Waters with declaration of commitment to and acceptance of, our Lord Y'shua.
-We must confess our sin to our Redeemer as we are born anew in the Baptismal Waters.
-In our Lord and Redeemer, we remain accountable always for all our behavior before Elohim Mishpat (The G-d of Justice).
-To assure adherence to the Covenant which Eloheynu (our G-d) has entered into with the chosen, the Israelites, we must remain n constant expression of unreserved, wholehearted commitment to our part in the maintenance of the grand Covenant.
-We shall later come to find eternal redemption through the teachings and sacrifices of Ben Elohim (the Son of G-d).
-Our continuous demonstration in faith and character are found in our actions as we remain gratefully humble and a living testament to the Word of Hashem (G-d), in one’s internal life and public persona to be the truest reflection of honoring Elohei Tehillati (The G-d of my praise).
+We must confess our transgression in ceremonial cleansing as we are born anew in through the baptismal waters which washes over us as symbolic of our having been born anew.
+In HaShem, our Redeemer, we remain accountable always for all our behavior before Him.
+To assure adherence to the Covenant which the source, our blessed Father, has entered into his people before actual physical birth, the installment of the our individual light of the divine; we must remain n constant expression of unreserved, wholehearted commitment to our part in the maintenance of clear and intimate commune with HaShem.
+We shall later come to find eternal redemption through the teachings of Yehoshua and the instruction of the path of The Way.
+Our continuous demonstration in faith and character are found in our moment to moment actions as we remain gratefully humble before all grace and remain a living testament to Hashem (G-d), in one’s internal life and public persona to be the truest reflection of the Creators Image.